The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Why Am I So Low on Energy?

 Fatigue can be caused by many factors.
-Better Health Channel Victoria recommends seeing a doctor for chronic tiredness, and Healthdirect Australia recommends seeing a doctor if fatigue lasts more than two weeks and is not getting better.
+Healthdirect Australia recommends seeing a doctor if fatigue lasts more than two weeks and is not getting better.

 Sleep debt

-Sleep is biological maintenance.
 Most adults need about seven to nine hours of sleep.
-The Sleep Health Foundation describes this general adult range.
-Poor sleep does two things: it lowers your starting spoon count, and it makes normal tasks cost more.
+The Sleep Health Foundation describes this range.
+Poor sleep lowers your starting spoon count, and makes normal tasks cost more.

 Stress load